mndmnky/DireFeVer/README.md

 * Lossy kernelization rules:
 	* One, that adds all nodes within strong cliques of size 1+`quality`.
 The size of an optimal solution of the resulting kernel can become at worst 1 + 1/`quality` times as large.
 	* A second one, which contracts nodes adjacent to at most `quality` petals.
 Each application of this rule can increase the solution by `quality`-1.
 If the rule is applied only once, on only cycle disjunct nodes, the size of an optimal solution of the resulting kernel can become at worst `quality` times as large.
 If other lossy rules follow this, however, the resulting solution can become `quality` times the approximation factor of the other rules as large as an optimal solution.
 This rule can be simplified by using nodes with a maximal incoming- or outgoing degree of `quality`.
 But this might miss some valid nodes.
+	* TODO describe the other lossy rules!
 	* These rules reset the current upper bound and current best solution.
+Or they should!

 ### Heuristics
 * Lower bound heuristics: